 Tim Houter on being competitive, building Hardt and developing the hyperloop

-For two years, he worked on engineering prize-winning lightweight electric cars with the Racing team of the TU Delft and in 2017, he and his team won first prize in the international SpaceX Hyperloop competition, organized by Elon Musk.
+For two years, he worked on engineering prize-winning lightweight electric cars with the Racing team of the TU Delft.
+In 2017, he and his team won first prize in the international SpaceX Hyperloop competition, organized by Elon Musk.

 As the co-founder of Hardt Hyperloop, today Tim is strictly dedicated to disrupting the transport industry with this new, innovative and sustainable mode of transport.

-“We foresee a growth of 2.5 times in both passenger and cargo transport by 2050 and we see a very strong urge for sustainable transportation, too.
-More people want to travel further and faster, so this looks like a great time for hyperloop to take off.”
+“We foresee a growth of 2.5 times in both passenger and cargo transport by 2050 and we see a very strong urge for sustainable transportation.
+More people want to travel further and faster, so this looks like a great time for the hyperloop to take off.”